Master’s in Education Programs Resource

 Master of Science in Education (M.S.Ed.) and Master of Arts in Education (M.A.Ed.)

 Like the M.Ed., Master of Science in Education (M.S.Ed.) and Master of Arts in Education (M.A.Ed.) degree programs often focus on building leadership skills to help current educators move into administrative leadership positions.
-This focus on leadership is one way that M.S.Ed. and M.A.Ed. programs can differ from other master’s degrees.
+This focus on leadership is one way that M.S.Ed. and M.A.Ed. programs differ from other master’s degrees.
 However, M.S.Ed. and M.A.Ed. programs may also have an academic focus; science and math teachers, for example, commonly earn an M.S.Ed. in their content specialization, such as a Master of Science in Education (M.S.Ed.) in Mathematics.
-These types of programs are generally for professional development within classroom teaching, rather than a stepping-stone to administrative careers such as school principal.
+These types of programs are generally for professional development within classroom teaching, rather than a stepping-stone to administrative careers.
 M.S.Ed. and M.A.Ed. programs commonly take between 25 and 30 credit hours, though both shorter and longer programs are available.
-To be eligible for admission to an M.S.Ed. or M.A.Ed. program, you must have a bachelor’s degree and typically must also be a certified teacher; it is not common for these programs to lead to initial teacher certification, though some programs may offer this route.
+To be eligible for admission to an M.S.Ed. or M.A.Ed. program, you must have a bachelor’s degree and typically must also be a certified teacher.
+While there may be some exceptions it is uncommon for these programs to lead to initial teacher certification.

 Master’s in Teaching (M.I.T.)